anobles1/alicia-nobles.github.io/publications.md

 [Google Scholar Profile](https://scholar.google.com/citations?user=Z3D7SpoAAAAJ&hl=en)

 ## 2020
 **Nobles**, Leas, Dredze, Ayers.
 2020. (in press).
 Examining Peer-to-Peer and Patient-Provider Interactions on a Social Media Community Facilitating Ask the Doctor Services.
 Proc of International AAAI Conference on Web and Social Media (ICWSM).

+**Nobles**, Leas, Noar, Dredze, Latkin, Strathdee, Ayers.
+2020. (in press).
+Automated Image Analysis of Instagram Posts: Implications for Risk Perception and Communication in Public Health Using a Case Study of #HIV.
+PLOS One.

 Glenn, **Nobles**, Barnes, Teachman. (in press).
 Can Text Messages Identify Suicide Risk in Real Time?
 A Within-Subjects Pilot Examination of Temporally-Sensitive Markers of Suicide Risk.
 Clin Psychol Sci.